Lupus Fatigue vs. Flare Fatigue: How to Tell Them Apart

 That’s a completely different conversation.
 That’s a conversation your rheumatologist can act on.

-Download the Lupus Tracker app to start logging your fatigue patterns daily.
-Or explore the Lupexa app for comprehensive lupus symptom monitoring built around the patterns that matter most.
+Open the Lupus Tracker app to start logging fatigue daily, or use the Lupexa app for full lupus symptom monitoring built around the patterns that actually move your care.

 Your fatigue is real.
 It has a pattern.
 That pattern is worth documenting.